srsran/srsRAN_Project_docs/docs/source/tutorials/source/cotsUE/source/index.rst

   - The device may not be able to PRACH.
 If you are using NSG, then you will be able to see the control messages being exchanged between the UE and the gNB, check this to see whether or not the PRACH was successful.
 If not, here are a list of things to check:

     - The signal quality (use Maia SDR, Fospher or some other tool); you can adjust the Tx and Rx gains to compensate for this.
 If there are any commercial cells broadcasting in the same area of spectrum this could also be causing RF issues.
-    - Timing issues; if there are discrepncies in timing then the UE will not be able to connect.
-Use an exeternal clock to overcome this.
+    - Timing issues; if there are discrepencies in timing then the UE will not be able to connect.
+Use an external clock to overcome this.

 No Internet Access
 ==================

-If your device is connect to the network but cannot access the internet it is most likely an issue with the APN configuration.
+If your device is connected to the network but cannot access the internet it is most likely an issue with the APN configuration.
 Make sure that the credentials and info are the same across both the UE and the APN configuration in the Core.
 The main things to check are:

     - The APN should have the same ID in both the phone and core
     - Set the protocol to IPv4